 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.

 Career relevance and employability

-The nature of this qualification will develop your independent learning skills and enhance your skills in searching, filtering and assessing the credibility of information from a range of sources, and communicating with others in both professional and academic contexts.
+The qualification will develop your independent learning skills, enhance your ICT skills in locating information, and communicating with others in both professional and academic contexts.